-- 1 December for workshops taught in the Trimester One (March–June) of the following year.
+- 1 December for workshops taught in Trimester One (March–June) of the following year.
 You will be notified of the outcome before the Christmas break.

-- 15 June for workshops taught in the Trimester Two (July–October).
+- 20 June for workshops taught in Trimester Two (July–October).
 You will be notified of the outcome by the end of June.

-- 27 October for workshops taught in the Trimester Three—summer trimester (November–January but note that the IIML's summer courses run in January and February only).
+- 31 October for workshops taught in Trimester Three—summer trimester (November–January but note that the IIML's summer courses run in January and February only).
 You will be notified of the outcome by mid-November.

 Before you apply

-Please note: an undergraduate Creative Writing (CREW) course is not like a series of lectures available on Blackboard.
+Please note: an undergraduate Creative Writing (CREW) course is not like a series of lectures available online.
 It involves 12 three-hour workshops where you will read, discuss and critique your own and other's work, and hear from guest writers.
 Each participant's input is valuable, and the more you put into workshops the more you will get out.

 If you are offered a place and accept it, you are committing to attend all twelve workshops, as well as to independent writing time outside the workshop.
 If there are issues that would make it difficult or impossible for you to attend in person, please contact us as early as you can to discuss this.

 All applications for our limited entry Creative Writing (CREW) courses go through a selection process.
-Applicants are notified of the outcome by the dates listed under application deadlines above.
+Applicants are notified of the outcome by the dates listed above.

 To apply you need to submit:

-This may be one piece, a range of pieces, or an extract from a longer work but it must be in the genre of the course you are applying for.
-All writing submitted must be your own original work.
-Any inclusions from other sources (eg. collage or found work) need to be attributed.
-Include your name on each page.
+This may be one piece, a range of shorter pieces, or an extract from a longer work.
+It must be your own original work, with any inclusions from other sources (eg: collage or found work) attributed appropriately.
+This writing sample is critical to the selection process.

 A cover letter or statement in support of your application.

-If you are already enrolled in an undergraduate degree at Victoria University of Wellington and would like to apply for a CREW course:
+If you are currently enrolled at the University and would like to apply for a CREW course: